mui/base-ui/docs/data/base/components/slider/slider.md

 When Slider is uncontrolled, the `value` prop holds the numerical value(s), and two callbacks are provided for when the value changes:

-- `onValueChange` is called when the value is changing while the thumb is being moved along the track
+- `onValueChange` is called when the value is changing while the thumb is being moved along the control area
 - `onValueCommitted` is called when thumb stops moving and `pointerup` is triggered

 ```tsx